DeimosS0/letterboxd-streamlit-dashboard/README.md

 5.  **Download the IMDb data:**
     * Create a folder named `imdb_data`.
-    * Download the genre CSV files from a source like [Kaggle](https://www.kaggle.com/datasets/rajugc/imdb-movies-dataset-based-on-genre) and place them inside the `imdb_data` folder.
+    * Download the genre CSV files from a source like [Kaggle](https://www.kaggle.com/datasets/thedevastator/imdb-movies-from-2000-to-2022) and place them inside the `imdb_data` folder.

 6.  **Run the Streamlit app:**
     ```bash
+    # Use this command if 'streamlit' is not in your PATH
-    streamlit run analiz.py
+    python -m streamlit run analiz.py
     ```
 ## 📊 Data

 -   **Personal Ratings:** Requires a `ratings.csv` file exported from your Letterboxd account.